Meridian Community College provides a variety of campus organizations, special interest groups and social activities for students.

 - Student Association of Early Childhood Profession

-Is an educational organization concerned about the care and education of young children.
+An educational organization concerned that is concerned about the care and education of young children.
 The organization helps each person grow as a professional worker with young children.

-- Student Association of Medical Lab Technologist Student Organization (MLTSO)
+- Student Association of Medical Lab Technology Student Organization (MLTSO)

 The purpose of this organization is to expose students who are enrolled in the Medical Laboratory Technology Program at Meridian Community College to the profession of Medical Laboratory Science.
-Leadership qualities as well as participation in on and off campus service projects is the focus of this organization.
+Developing leadership qualities, as well as participation in on and off-campus service projects, is the focus of this organization.

 Dental Hygiene Student Association

-Affiliated with the American Dental Hygiene Association, promotes and sustains the practice of dental hygiene by increasing awareness of prevention of oral diseases in a effort to improve the public’s total health.
+Affiliated with the American Dental Hygiene Association, this student organization promotes and sustains the practice of dental hygiene by increasing awareness of prevention of oral diseases in an effort to improve the public’s total health.
 The organization actively participates in off-campus presentations educating the public in preventive measures and stays abreast of current events in the dental hygiene profession to promote the highest standards in the field.

 - Physical Therapist Assistant Student Organization (PTASO)

-Association of Surgical Technologist Student Association – ASTSA promotes knowledge about the field of surgical technology and provide opportunities to develop professionally.
+Association of Surgical Technology Student Association – ASTSA promotes knowledge about the field of surgical technology and provides opportunities to develop professionally.

 - Health Occupation Students of America (HOSA)